Configuration#

 prtgPRTG-formatted JSON API for PRTG Network Monitor integration

-webBuilt-in web dashboard (Dashboard, API Explorer, Documentation)
+webBuilt-in web dashboard (Dashboard, Sensor Builder, Documentation)

-nagiosNagios/Icinga-compatible check output
+nagiosNagios-compatible check output

 HTTPS Configuration#